Smartersoft/identity-client-assertion/docs/Smartersoft.Identity.Client.Assertion.Proxy.md

 ## Using this proxy

+This proxy requires you to have `.NET 8` installed, and the `dotnet` command available in your terminal, make sure you install that beforehand.

 1. Install the proxy with `dotnet tool install --global Smartersoft.Identity.Client.Assertion.Proxy`
 2. Run the proxy with `az-kv-proxy` or `az-kv-proxy --urls http://localhost:5616` if you wish to use another port
 3. Open de browser and go to [/swagger/index.html](http://localhost:5616/swagger/index.html)